 The Evolution of Slipknot’s Terrifying Masks Throughout The Years

-Slipknot have undoubtedly been one of the biggest acts in metal since the beginning of the 21st century.
-As they gear up for their 2019 Knotfest Roadshow and upcoming sixth album, they've made it clear they don't plan on giving up their reign any time soon.
+Slipknot have undoubtedly been one of the biggest acts in metal since the beginning of the 21st century, and they've had quite a ride since then.

-Before you Maggots get up in arms about some of the masks being absent from this gallery, each member has had several variations of each mask.
-Craig Jones's spikes got a bit longer and scarier with each album.
-Shawn Crahan went back and forth with different version of his initial clown mask before getting a newer, gorier one.
-Corey Taylor sometimes used different colored dreadlocks.
-There also have been lineup changes within the band since, including the death of bassist Paul Gray in 2010 and the recent split with percussionist Chris Fehn.
+Before you Maggots get up in arms about some of the masks being absent from this gallery, each member has had several variations of each mask during each album cycle.
+Craig Jones' spikes got a bit longer and scarier with each record.
+Shawn Crahan went back and forth with different versions of his initial clown mask before getting newer, gorier ones.
+Corey Taylor's mask originally had dreadlocks, but has morphed a lot over time — his latest one covers his whole head.

 Nonetheless, this gallery consists of nine masks from each album's era — one for each member.
 Feast maggots, and reminisce with the photos below as you imagine what horrific new faces the members will appear as they continue to tour and release new albums in the years to come.

 The Evolution of Slipknot's Terrifying Masks